fylein/fyle-platform-docs/docs/concepts/cluster.md

-# Clusters
+# Cluster

-Once the app is authorized i.e. has an access token, the next thing is to figure out which cluster hosts your data.
+Once the app is authorized i.e. you have an access token, the next thing is to figure out which cluster hosts your data.
 Your data will available only in one cluster - so it is important to get this right.

-At this time there are two possible clusters:
+At this time, there are two possible clusters:
 * https://us1.fylehq.com
 * https://in1.fylehq.com